KafuuKion/YouTube-Music-OneKey-Scripts/README.md

 Any modifications to these scripts are welcomed.

+**If you don't know what a browser console is, please do search for it and make sure you have a basic understanding of it before proceeding.**
+**And proceed with caution.**

 ## Usage
 0. Open the playlist you want to modify.
 0. Scroll down all the way to the end so that all entries in the current playlist are loaded!